This section should answer most of your questions related to the UPC contract

 The MOA talks about reports that need to be submitted.
 How difficult will that be?

-JTI and/or UPC will build these into the system and they will be run by the Administrator as needed.
+JTI and/or UPC will build these into the system and they will be run by the Administrator or users as needed.

 Do I have to sign the MOA to receive eProsecutor?

 Yes.
 You will also need to sign a Joinder agreement with JTI.
 The link below contains the